Marshall Farnum

 Marshall Farnum (December 19, 1879 – February 19, 1917) was an American actor and film director.
-The youngest of the three Farnum boys, Dustin Farnum and William Farnum.
+Marshall was the youngest of the three Farnum boys, Dustin Farnum and William Farnum.
 Having directed first on stage, from 1913 he established himself as a film director at prominent companies such as Fox Film and World Film.
 He died of Tuberculosis at the age of thirty seven.